 However, it would be wrong to place all of the blame on other European countries when there are plenty of barriers to reform coming from the UK.
 As stated many politicians are desperate not to upset the powerful British commercial fishing lobby and in many circumstances will resist any change that is seen to disadvantage UK fishermen.
 Similarly Seafish – the body funded by fishermen and the British government to promote the industry – fights the corner of fishermen at any given opportunity.
-Anyone thinking that Seafish is a fair-minded and balanced organisation should consider this: in a episode of the BBC Radio 4 programme Costing the Earth which was broadcast on 23rd April 2013 Hazel Curtis the chief economist of Seafish was interviewed.
+Anyone thinking that Seafish is a fair-minded and balanced organisation should consider the following.
+In a nepisode of the BBC Radio 4 programme Costing the Earth (which was broadcast on 23rd April 2013) Hazel Curtis the chief economist of Seafish was interviewed.
 She stated that she didn’t think that fishing pressure was responsible for lowering fish stocks.
 She stated:

 “Fishing pressure is not the only, and in many cases not the main factor, which affects the size of a fish stock … if you look at the Irish Sea for instance there environmental factors are probably more important … I wouldn’t say that the agreed [commercial] fishing opportunities are a massive burden on our fish.”